UT-MPC/pxt-moveSMART/tutorial.md

 ```

 ## Step 12

+Did you get it?
+You should have dragged the ``||input:on button A pressed||`` block to your workspace and clicked the triangle next to A. Then choose B. Then drag the ``||moveSMART:stop counter||`` block inside the mouth of the ``||input:on button A pressed||`` block.

+## Step 13

-Look at the virtual @boardname@ again.
+Look at the picture of the @boardname@ on your screen again.
 To start counting, press the A button (the black circle next to the A in the traingle).
 The @boardname@ will assume that you have started walking, so you will see the number on the @boardname@ increase.
 When you stop walking, press the B button, and the number will stay there.
-Did you get it?
-You should have dragged the ``||input:on button A pressed||`` block to your workspace and clicked the triangle next to A. Then choose B. Then drag the ``||moveSMART:stop counter||`` block inside the mouth of the ``||input:on button A pressed||`` block.